 Creating and Setting Up a Internet Radio Station

-Step 1: Plan the format of your radio station out.
+Step 1: Plan the format of your radio station.

 Now it’s time to take all of my CDs, tapes, and vinyl records and convert them over to a digital audio format.
 How exactly do I do this?
-Well first, I need to understand a little bit about digital audio.
-For my radio station, I am going to convert all of my content over to a very common format, mp3.
+Well, first, I need to understand a little bit about digital audio.
+For my radio station, I will convert all of my content over to a widespread format, mp3.
 Let us get to know our friend, mp3, a bit better….

-In simple terms, a mp3 file is an audio recording format that strips away all of the sounds that the human ear cannot hear into a nice, small file size.
-The quality of a mp3 is determined by the bitrate that it is created at.
+In simple terms, an mp3 file is an audio recording format that strips away all of the sounds that the human ear cannot hear into a nice, small file size.
+The bitrate determines the quality of an mp3 that it is created at.
 There are several different bitrates available.

 Sound Quality based on bitrate: